-- (3) A participant must have a current full, permanent, unencumbered, unrestricted license as an RN and retain it during the one-year service obligation; - (4) The NELRP payments received after Federal tax withholding under the NELRP two-year contract must have been applied to reduce the original qualifying educational loan balances, as indicated on the PAW that participants will receive with their award letter.
+- (3) A participant must have a current full, permanent, unencumbered, unrestricted license as an RN and retain it during the one-year service obligation; - (4) NELRP payments received after Federal tax withholding under NELRP two-year contract must have been applied to reduce the original qualifying educational loan balances, as indicated on the PAW that participants will receive with their award letter.
 A participant's loan balances will be verified and a payment history from his or her lender(s)/holder(s) will be required.
-Failure to apply all NELRP payments to reduce the original qualifying nursing education loans balance will result in the denial of a request for a continuation contract; - (5) A participant must not have an existing service obligation other than NELRP; and - (6) A participant must continue to meet all other program eligibility criteria, must be in full compliance with his or her existing NELRP service obligation, and must be planning to work for the duration of the continuation contract at the same approved facility or school of nursing.
+Failure to apply all NELRP payments to reduce the original qualifying nursing education loans balance will result in the denial of a request for a continuation contract; - (5) A participant must not have an existing service obligation (including any under state-sponsored loan repayment/forgiveness programs) other than NELRP; and - (6) A participant must continue to meet all other program eligibility criteria, must be in full compliance with his or her existing NELRP service obligation, and must be planning to work for the duration of the continuation contract at the same approved CSF or eligible school of nursing.